fast-af/developer-portal-starter/developer-portal/for-shoppers/orders/order-process/checkout.md

 Fast will default to the cheapest shipping option available.
 Also, if a customer places another order with the same merchant/seller within the 5-min checkout window, they will not be charged again for shipping!

-## Things you can do
+## Things you can do (during the 5 minute checkout window)

-The customer can cancel their order during this time or press done.
+You can

+- **Cancel your order** during this time.
+- **End the 5 minute checkout window early**.
+- **Press Done**.
+- **Do nothing**.
 If nothing is done and the 5 minutes expires, the order will begin processing.
 Customers will receive an email confirmation once the button is clicked, and a cancellation email if the order is cancelled within the 5 minute window.

 ## Once the 5 minutes have passed